 Provision of core Biosafety Training is the responsibility of the McMaster Biosafety Office.
 Maintenance of documentation of biosafety training is the responsibility of the Supervisor.
-Training is offered through Mosaic, under course code BSLTRA.
-Biosafety training must be updated annually.
-This consists of Biosafety Update also found through Mosaic, under course code BSLUPD.
+Training is offered through Mosaic, under r's training is to create a training record for each worker and themselves.